maia-dox/haskmat/README.md

-Haskmat is a general purpose Math library, including Matrix utilities, Vectors, and various datastructures.
+Haskmat is a Math/Data Structures library, including Matrix utilities, Vectors, and Stacks.